praveenkumar-4E2/Movie-Ticket-Booking/README.md

 # Movie-Ticket-Booking
-It is a command line project
+It is a command line project.
-Here I worked on movie ticket booking
+Here I worked on movie ticket booking.
-It contains Admin and Customer panels
+It contains Admin and Customer panels.